 - 1. A committee of faculty, parents and students will be appointed to review the school compact. - 2.
 The compact will serve as an agreement between school, parents, and students to take certain responsibilities. - 3.
 Yearly surveys will be completed by parents. - 4.
-Parents are encouraged to contact the school at any time to schedule a conference with a staff member. - 5.
-Encourage parents to observe in child's classroom.
+Parents are encouraged to contact the school at any time to schedule a conference with a staff member.

-Objective 5: Coordinate community services with students needs.
+Objective 5: Coordinate community services with student's needs.